umfieldrobotics/OceanSim/docs/README.md

 <!-- use emoji -->
 🚀 **GPU-accelerated**: OceanSim fully leverages the power of GPU-based parallel computing.
 OceanSim is built on top of [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac/sim) and is part of [NVIDIA Omniverse](https://www.nvidia.com/en-us/omniverse/) ecosystem, which provide high performance and real-time rendering. \
 🌊 **Physics-based underwater sensor rendering**: Experience realistic simulations with advanced physics models that accurately replicate underwater sensor data under varied conditions. \
+📡 **ROS 2 integration**: Easily integrate into you existing projects with support for publishing of sensors and control over ROS 2.
 🎨 **Efficient 3D workflows**: Users of OceanSim can enjoy efficient 3D workflows empowered by [OpenUSD](https://openusd.org/release/index.html). \
 🤝 **Built by the community, for the community**: OceanSim is an open-source project and we invite the community to join us to keep improving it!
 <!-- include figure media/oceansim_overall_framework.svg -->